aghosh0605/Coconut-Cutter/README.md

    - Keep the HTML file in **templates** otherwise you will get an error.
    - If you change HTML page name, be sure to change it also in python code also.
    - For further webpage development with different CSS, javascript, HTML file in flask [see this](https://exploreflask.com/en/latest/organizing.html)
+   - Sometimes you need to manually kill the process with CLI.
+Use this command `sudo kill -9 $(sudo lsof -t -i:8888)`.
+Change the port according to your wish.
+Mine is 8888.

 2. Arduino Setup